diladele/docker-dnssafety/README.md

 In order to run the product please execute the following command - it will start a DNS server on your machine on port 53:
 ```
-    docker run -dt --name dnssafety -p 8000:8000 -p 53:53 -p 80:80 -p 443:443 diladele/dnssafety:0.16
+    docker run -dt --name dnssafety -p 8000:8000 -p 53:53 -p 80:80 -p 443:443 -v dnssafety_etc:/opt/dnssafety/etc -v dnssafety_var:/opt/dnssafety/var diladele/dnssafety:0.16
 ```
 After executing this command, you can connect to the Admin Console typing [http://localhost:8000](http://localhost:8000) in your browser.
-To enable filtering, you need to specify the IP address of the machine where the docker container as the DNS server:
+To enable filtering, you need to specify the IP address of the machine where the docker container is running as your DNS server:
  * either explicitly on your client device
  * or configure the router to use the new DNS server